OpenFunction/OpenFunction/docs/installation/Setup-OpenFunction-Builder-with-Tekton.md

 # Setup OpenFunction Builder with Tekton

-You can refer to the installation steps on the [Tekon docs](https://tekton.dev/docs/getting-started/) for setup OpenFunction Builder.
-Or follow these steps:
+You can refer to the steps in [Tekon docs](https://tekton.dev/docs/getting-started/) to install Tekton or follow the steps below:
-> :grey_exclamation: Refer to [this section](#installation-with-poor-network-connections-to-githubgoogleapis) when you are in a **poor network connections to GitHub/Googleapis**.
+> :grey_exclamation: Refer to [this section](#installation-with-poor-network-connections-to-githubgoogleapis) when you have **poor network connections to GitHub/Googleapis**.

 ## Installation

-### Install tekton pipeline
+### Install Tekton pipeline

 ```bash
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml